-- Crystal Palace agree Pierre Sage deal
+- Crystal Palace appoint Pierre Sage

 - French coach set to replace Oliver Glasner